UltimateHG/ultimatehg.github.io/_articles/0017_ecsc2023_lady_luck.md

 fwrite("Your code is: [fr33c01n5f0r3v3ry0n3]\n", 1uLL, 0x25uLL, stdout);
 ```

 We can leak the libc address by buying 8 potions of length `0x82` then selling all of them.
+This is due to the way the tcache bins work (7 same-sized bins), and because of the use-after-free caused by the bad `free()` usage, we can leak the pointer to the 8th freed bin which would point to the main arena.

-We see a `0x7f` byte in gdb which tells we leaked some address in libc.
+We still need to keep the top chunk in place to prevent coalescing, so theoretically we need to buy index 0-8 and sell index 0-7, then show index 7.
+We see a `0x7f` byte in gdb which tells we leaked some address in libc (since it points to the main arena).
 We set a breakpoint at `show_inventory()` and see our leaked address.
 Then we can simply `xinfo` to find the static offset to libc base, which is `0x219ce0`.

 Chaining everything together, we have:
 1. Leak canary with fsb